boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 DNS forwarders in CPEs while allowing to make use of encrypted DNS  capabilities.

 This document describes the problem and why some existing solutions can't be used for these deployments.
+For example, Star certificates and name constraints extension suffer from the problem of deploying a new feature to CAs, TLS clients, and servers.

-The document also discusses adaptations to some other other existing techniques to accomodate LAN specifics.
+The document also discusses adaptations to some other existing techniques to accomodate LAN specifics.

 The scope of this document is encrypted DNS servers deployed on managed CPEs.